babinyurii/crispr_cas9/README.md

-`crispr_count_indels.py` counts exact number of insertions and deletions in fasta file which is the result of reads mapping onto the reference sequence.
+`crispr_count_indels.py` counts exact number of insertions and deletions in fasta alignment which is the result of reads mapping onto the reference sequence.
 The script creates xlsx spreadsheets with the raw count.

 `crispr_create_plots.py` uses the output of the `count_indels.py` script and constructs plots and spreadsheets containg the percentage of eash indel and its position according to the reference sequence